chutney-testing/chutney-legacy/README.md

 especially for high level tests and distributed softwares.

-We also do think that using Cucumber for low level testing is sometimes very handy and useful, thanks to the high level of expression provided by Gherkin (and this is part of the Testing Chutney Seb Rose talked about).
+We also do think that using Cucumber for low level testing is sometimes very handy and useful, thanks to the high level of expression provided by Gherkin (and this is part of the Testing Iceberg Seb Rose talked about).

 __Chutney is no silver-bullet, it is just a tool which promotes and supports one way of doing software testing.__